kevinja1/FEC_Project/README.md

 # FBLA Coding and Programming

-# Kevin Mathew
+Please Click on User_Guide_Installation_Guide.pdf for instructions on downloading, running, and using my program

-# New Jersey
+Kevin Mathew
-# Morris Hills High School
+New Jersey

-# Please Click on User_Guide_Installation_Guide for instructions on downloading, running, and using my program
+Morris Hills High School